lunaboards-dev/OC-Universal-Archive/docs/URF-Format.md

   * Extended Attributes: Data describing non-core attributes such as Permissions, Owner, Security, etc.
   * Producer: A program or process that generates data in this format.
   * Consumer: A program or process that consumes data in this format.

+## Arbitrary length integers

+Arbitrary length integers (ALIs) are a way of using as little space as possible.
+They MAY be over 64-bits in precision.
+ALIs are little endian.
+For each byte, add the value of the first seven bits, shifted by 7 times the number of characters currently read bits, to the the read value and repeat until the 8th bit is 0.

 ## Signature